zarinplus/docs/README.md

 ### Setup Javascript Tag

 Easily put this javascript tag to your landing page.
-Please watch [sample codes](https://github.com/emtiyaz-app/samplecodes/tree/master/javascript/callback)

 #### Javascript Tag